 Posted By GWE / April 6, 2016

-WE is pleased to announce an exciting new partnership!
-GWE is joining forces with Semgroup to better serve the Ecuadorian market.
-Semgroup’s Agua Member is a young and dynamic company that aligns with GWE’s philosophy to provide a complete service package to its clients.
+GWE is pleased to announce an exciting new partnership!
+GWE is joining forces with SEMGroup to better serve the Ecuadorian market.
+SEMGroup’s Agua Member is a young and dynamic company that aligns with GWE’s philosophy to provide a complete service package to its clients.

 Posted By GWE / February 25, 2016

 GWE’s proposal engineer, Dr. Ir.
 Emilie Courtens, is finding treasure in unexpected places.
 Dr. Courtens is studying ways to improve the efficiency of nitrogen removal wastewater technologies.
 Current biological nitrogen removal processes operate at low temperature.
 However, nitrogen removal at higher temperatures is seen as an attractive alternative to traditional treatment as the energy-consuming cooling system can be avoided for hot wastewater, less waste sludge is produced and smaller reactors are required.

 The State of Connecticut is aiming for a 60% recycling rate by 2024 and landfill diversion of food waste will be a significant contributor to this goal.
 As a major partner in this, Quantum Biopower is building the state’s first waste-to-energy facility, exclusively using food waste, on 65 acres in Southington, CT.

 Utilizing GWE RAPTOR® technology, the system will have a capacity of up to 40,000 tons of waste per year, can produce 420,000 ft3 of biogas per day and generate enough electricity to power over 750 homes.
 The facility will accept a variety of wastes from local food processors, institutions, distribution facilities and other generators of food waste and provide a greener method of management for central Connecticut.